 sudo apt-get install python-dev git clone https://github.com/adafruit/Adafruit_Python_DHT cd Adafruit_Python_DHT sudo python setup.py install

 PrivateEyePi explains how to connect the DHT22 sensor.
-This tutorial uses an additional resistor to connect the DHT sensor, but for me it works fine without.
+They use an additional resistor to connect the DHT sensor, but for me it works fine without one.

 To use the MCP3008 SPI ADC, install Python support for it:

 sudo apt-get install python-dev git clone git://github.com/doceme/py-spidev cd py-spidev sudo python setup.py install

 sudo raspi-config and under "Advanced Options", enable SPI.

 Raspberry Pi Spy has an excellent tutorial on the MCP3008.